Hit-and-Run Lawsuit Loans

 Texas

-In Texas leaving the scene of the crime is a minimum third-degree felony.
+In Texas, leaving the scene of an accident with injuries is a minimum third-degree felony.

-With an injury that is not serious, a third-degree felony with penalties of:
+For an injury that is not serious, it is a third-degree felony with penalties of:

 • As much as 1 year in county jail